 A typical Motion Control and Servo System involves one or more motors providing feedback (typically through an encoder) to a programmable motion controller.
 The servo controls one or more command parameters (position, velocity, or torque) through PID control loops.
-Modern Motion Control Systems can be cable of sophisticated control such as several axes electronically geared (cam), high speed and precision motion, and sub-micro precision.
-Many employ high-speed synchronous communication buses, such as ETHERNET Powerlink, ProfiNET, or Drive-Cliq, allowing advanced feedback devices like multi-turn absolute encoders.
+Modern Motion Control Systems are capable of sophisticated control such as several axes electronically geared (cam), high speed and precision motion, and sub-micro precision.
+Many employ high-speed synchronous communication buses, such as Ethernet POWERLINK, PROFINET, or Drive-Cliq, allowing advanced feedback devices like multi-turn absolute encoders.

 Properly tuned systems and optimized motion control programs can help reduce cycle time, product waste, and improve throughput and productivity.